Crieff Hydro: Regime

 The principles of the establishment were decidedly firm and of a Protestant religious character (notably the United Presbyterians and the Evangelical Union favoured the establishment), with a fine of one penny being levied for those who missed grace before meals.
 It still has a large room, used for worship services, with a full-size organ.
 The establishment was teetotal until 1994 when the first bar was placed within the Highlandman Room - Today the hotel has several bars including The Meikle, The Hub and The Brasserie that have adjoining eateries.
 It is run by the great, great, great, grand nephew of the original founder and medical superintendent.
 It became a favourite destination for alcoholics to dry-out.
 It offered and continues to offer cheap rates for Church of Scotland ministers out of season, though they are not required now to lead daily prayers.
 Smoking was also disapproved of, though not banned, a small and obscure room being set aside for smokers' use.

 Today

 The hotel operates as a 4/5* resort with over 200 bedrooms, over 50 self-catering properties and a dozen meeting rooms for conferences.
 The main restaurant, a Victorian dining room, is named after the founder.
 The hotel has over 60 facilities for indoor and outdoor pursuits such as a golf course, riding stables, a gym, swimming pools, 5-a-side football pitches and, basketball, badminton and squash courts.
 In 2006 the Resort opened BIG Country, a registered childcare facility offering free childcare to over 100 children of resort guests simultaneously.
 It is run by Stephen Leckie, the great-great-great-grand nephew of the founder.
-In February 2014, Crieff Hydro announced it would start operating five other hotels in Scotland and one in Harrogate.
-These included Peebles Hydro, the Park Hotel in Peebles, the Ballachulish Hotel, the Isles of Glencoe Hotel and Leisure Centre, the Oban Caledonian Hotel and the Yorkshire Hotel.
+The Hotel group includes Peebles Hydro, the Park Hotel in Peebles, the Ballachulish Hotel, the Isles of Glencoe Hotel and Leisure Centre and Murraypark Hotel.